Dikeledi Magadzi

-Dikeledi Phillistus Magadzi is a South African African National Congress politician who served as a Member of the National Assembly from 2014 until 2023.
-She served as Chairperson of the Portfolio Committee on Transport from 2014 to 2019, as Deputy Minister of Transport from 2019 to 2021 and as Deputy Minister of Water and Sanitation from 2021 until 2023.
-Magadzi had previously served as a Member of the Executive Council (MEC) in the Limpopo Provincial Government.
+Dikeledi Phillistus Magadzi (1949 or 1950 – 28 December 2025) was a South African politician.
+She was a member of the African National Congress and a Member of the National Assembly from 2014 to 2023.
+She was chairperson of the Portfolio Committee on Transport from 2014 to 2019, as Deputy Minister of Transport from 2019 to 2021 and as Deputy Minister of Water and Sanitation from 2021 until 2023.
+Magadzi had previously been a Member of the Executive Council (MEC) in the Limpopo Provincial Government.